Path 66: Route

 Path 66 is composed of one segment of TANC, PG&E and PacifiCorp 500 kV lines.
-The TANC line route starts at Captain Jack Substation (42° 4' 38.06"N 121° 23' 25.47"W) close to Malin, close to the California-Oregon border, near the Malin Substation, where the other 500 kV lines start (PacifiCorp & PG&E).
-These substations link to both the PacifiCorp and Bonneville Power Administration (BPA) grid in the Pacific Northwest.
+The TANC line route starts at Captain Jack Substation (42°04′47.1″N 121°23′24.0″W) north of Malin and 6.5 mi northwest of the Malin Substation, where the other 500 kV lines start (owned by PacifiCorp and PG&E).
+These substations, just north of the California-Oregon border, link to both the PacifiCorp and Bonneville Power Administration (BPA) grids in the Pacific Northwest.